amitp-ai/Text_Summarization/README.md

 - Memory efficient transformers

 ## MLOps
 This is the main directory containing the end-to-end pipeline for data preprocessing, model training, data & model versioning, logging metrics, as well as inference and production deployment.
 The `Weights and Biases` framework is used for MLOps and `Pytorch` is used for model training.
 Flask based API is used for model serving.
-Moreover, a Docker cotainer is built that can then be deployed to a production environment.
+Moreover, a Docker container is built that can then be deployed to a production environment.
 Please refer to the `Readme.md` file located inside the `MLOps` directory for details.